 Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
 If the audit findings in the preceding audit report are uncorrected, we are required to identify those findings that were also included in the second preceding audit report.
-Prior year findings 2020-001 and 2020-002, which were both new in fiscal year 2020, are repeated substantially in the same manner in 2021-001 and 2021-002, respectively.
-Prior year findings 2020-003 and 2020-004 are not repeated in the current year.
+Prior year findings 2020-001 and 2020-002 are repeated as 2021-001 and 2021-002, respectively, however both findings were new in the fiscal year 2020 audit.